 In the rainy city of Seattle, thousands of people are forced to sleep on the streets each night.
 Hundreds of these people are families running from abusive fathers and husbands.
 Seattle's Union Gospel Mission is dedicated to getting these families off the streets.
-These families consist of young mothers, around their 20's, and their small children ages ranging from 0-5 years (Haber 134).
+These families consist of young mothers, around their 20's, and their small children, ages ranging from 0-5 years (Haber 134).
 Seattle's Union Gospel Mission must allocate a majority of its funds to the homeless women and children programs they have.
-Homeless men and women also need secure living areas and healthy meals, but the young children who belong in homeless families have a much higher need for nutrient-rich food (Mayo) and a safe place to sleep.
+While homeless men and women also need secure living areas and healthy meals, the young children of homeless families have a much higher need for nutrient-rich food and a safe place to sleep (Mayo).
 In this paper, I will use research on homeless shelters, costs of emergency housing plans, and the dynamics of homeless families to improve understanding of the needs of these families and the best ways to give them the specific resources they need to get off and stay off the streets.

-The Union Gospel Mission is not only in Seattle, there are multiple locations in the United States and Canada.
-Portland and Vancouver BC both have a Union Gospel Mission, but they have different strategies to help women with children.
-The Union Gospel Mission in Vancouver BC has a shelter for homeless families, but only affordable housing, not emergency housing (Vancouver).
+The Union Gospel Mission not only exists in Seattle, but includes multiple locations in the United States and Canada.
+Portland and Vancouver BC both have Union Gospel Mission locations, but they have different strategies to help women with children in these specific areas.
+The Union Gospel Mission in Vancouver BC has a shelter for homeless families, but only affordable housing, and not emergency housing (Vancouver).
 These “housing units” provide families with a “safe, warm, supportive place to call home” for a low cost of rent (Vancouver).
-The UGM in Portland has a newly established women and children’s facility.
-The shelter reported that “$100 will provide a day of room, board, family counseling, and case management for one woman and one child”, their main flow of funds is through fundraising and sponsors (Portland).
-Since this facility is brand new, there is little reportage from the Portland UGM, except that is has been very successful is giving food and housing to homeless families for a low cost to the shelter.
+The UGM in Portland, on the other hand, has a newly established women and children’s facility.
+The shelter reported that they are largely funded through fundraising and sponsors, the money from whom “$100 will provide a day of room, board, family counseling, and case management for one woman and one child,” (Portland).
+Since this facility is brand new, there is little reportage from the Portland UGM, except that it has been very successful in giving food and housing to homeless families for a low cost.

-Due to the high numbers of homeless families in Seattle, the Union Gospel Mission of Seattle must have a major shelter for women and children.
-These shelters can be mimicked in Seattle, the housing for women and children is relatively inexpensive and can be supported with the funds raised and donated to the Union Gospel Mission.
 These two shelters are examples of different housing strategies and how to handle women and children.
-Both shelters are not greatly experienced with specifically aiding women and children, but the ideals of the housing programs can be integrated into Seattle’s UGM such as inexpensive housing for women and their children and housing units that can be used as short- or long-term housing.
+Both shelters are not greatly experienced with specifically aiding women and children, but the ideals of these housing programs can be integrated into Seattle’s UGM such as inexpensive housing for women and their children and housing units that can be used as short- or long-term housing.
+Due to the high numbers of homeless families in Seattle, the Union Gospel Mission here also requires a major shelter for women and children, which it does not currently have.
+Housing for women and children is relatively inexpensive and can be supported with the funds raised and donated to the Union Gospel Mission.